docs

 xfs_growfs /data

-• Confirm if the expansion was successful
+• Confirm whether the expansion is successful

 df -TH